PraMamba/G-OPD/README.md

 ---------

 ## News
+- [2026.3.18] We update the code logic for our self-implemented **on-policy self/context-distillation**.
+For usage, please refer to [On-Policy Context-Distillation](#on-policy-context-distillation).
 - [2026.2.17] We release the training code and [data](https://huggingface.co/datasets/Keven16/G-OPD-Training-Data).
 - [2026.2.16] We release the evaluation code.
 - [2026.2.13] We release our paper on [arxiv](https://arxiv.org/abs/2602.12125).